-By now, you’ve heard of the benefits of Hemp and CBD oil.
+By now, you’ve heard of the benefits of CBD and Hemp oil.
 You also may be wondering what these oils actually are, and more importantly, how they’re different.
 CBD oil and Hemp oil are often talked about jointly, which can be confusing for individuals who are trying to make an informed decision.
 For this reason, we’re going to discuss what Hemp oil and CBD oil are and how these two oils are different.

 Hemp is one of the many varieties that come from the Cannabis sativa plant referred to as industrial Hemp.
 However, Hemp is used to classifying varieties of cannabis that contain less than 0.3% THC content.
 Marijuana is also used to classify types of cannabis, but those that contain more than 0.3% of THC.

 Hemp is mainly utilized for its fiber, hurd, and seeds.

 Hemp Seeds: These seeds are added to dietary products.
 Individuals can ingest them raw, make it into milk, ground into food, and make it into a protein powder.
 Hemp seeds can also be made into hemp oil, which is extremely common.
 Hemp seed oil can be used for things such as salad dressing, ink, and is a core ingredient in many skincare products.

 Fiber: Slicing a hemp stalk in half will reveal a hollow tube that contains a string-like band running the length inside.
 When harvest correctly, the hemp stalk results in a fiber that can be used for things such as clothing, paper, and even construction material.

 Hurd: Hemp Hurd, also known as the inner core of the hemp plant stem, known as the soft part of the plant, allowing it to be utilized in two different ways:

 While Hemp contains a small amount of THC, it does not have the psychoactive component.
 Many people may confuse Hemp oil and Hemp Seed oil, but they are not the same thing.